Mar 1, 2022

 We will be working to get various Linux and BSD distributions that already ship the Rust toolchain to make a package for mod_tls (as they do for other Apache modules already).
 That will be the preferred way for you to use it and also receive updates.

 ISRG is the 501(c)(3) nonprofit organization behind Prossimo and Let's Encrypt.
 We are 100% supported through the generosity of those who share our vision for ubiquitous, open Internet security.
-If you'd like to support our work, please consider getting involved, donating, or encouraging your company to become a sponsor.
+If you'd like to support our work, please consider getting involved, donating, or encouraging your company to become a funder.